-“I think as a company, if you can get those two things right — having a clear direction on what you are trying to do and bringing in great people who can execute on the stuff — then you can do pretty well.”
+“I think as a company, if you can get those two things right — having a clear direction on what you are trying to do and bringing in great people who can execute on the stuff — then you can do pretty well.”– Mark Zuckerberg, CEO, Facebook1

 Understandably, it is not just about hiring the right employee, but also about avoiding the wrong one.
 According to an HBR article, this could save companies more than what star employees may bring in.
-Avoiding a toxic employee could save around $12,500, whereas the top 1% employees add about $5,300 or more to the bottom line2.
+Avoiding a toxic employee could save around $12,500, whereas the top 1% of employees add about $5,300 or more to the bottom line2.

 Clearly, it is not hard to believe that 87% of the HR leaders consider employee retention problems as their primary concern3.
 There are several reasons why employee attrition is so high.
-Some are due to lack of growth opportunities, some due to lack of recognition, some due to remuneration, or maybe because of lack of organisational alignment.
-The important thing to note here is the fact that all these are elements of the type of culture an organisation has.
+Some are due to lack of growth opportunities, some due to lack of recognition, some due to remuneration, or maybe because of lack of organizational alignment.
+The important thing to note here is the fact that all these are elements of the type of culture an organization has.
 Thus, if they start focusing on culture, they will start improving on their hiring processes and vice versa.

-Why is Hiring Culturally Fit People Important?
+Why is Hiring For Culture Fit People Important?

 “We believe that it’s really important to come up with core values that you can commit to.
 And by commit, we mean that you’re willing to hire and fire based on them.
-If you’re willing to do that, then you’re well on your way to building a company culture that is in line with the brand you want to build.”
+If you’re willing to do that, then you’re well on your way to building a company culture that is in line with the brand you want to build.”– Tony Hsieh, CEO, Zappos1

 The purpose behind individuals, with different skills, coming together is to achieve a shared goal.
 Unless everyone in a company is aligned, these goals will keep getting stalled.
 Whereas, when employees have a similar set of values, the possibility of achieving these goals increases.
-According to the book Built To Last, 18 companies, who have been successful for the past 50 years, shared a few qualities.
-These companies had distinct cultural identities, however, they gave hiring, development and management of employees based on cultural principles a lot of value.
+According to the book Built To Last, 18 companies, which have been successful for the past 50 years, shared a few qualities.
+These companies had distinct cultural identities, however, they gave hiring, development, and management of employees based on cultural principles a lot of value.
 They all sought out to understand their culture and hired only those who fit perfectly among themselves.

 When culturally fit employees are hired, the cost of retention decreases.
 According to Robert Walters Whitepaper, “The Role of Workplace Culture in Recruiting Top Talent”, 90% of professionals have researched about the company culture before accepting a job4.
 Employees put a lot of emphasis on understanding what culture a company fosters to understand if they will fit well and if they believe otherwise, they may look for opportunities elsewhere.
 Thus, when companies focus on their culture and invest efforts in developing the same, it will be portrayed in a similar manner.
 This helps in attracting the right people and also how an aligned culture would continue to thrive.

-Also, to attract the “culturally fit” employees, it is extremely important that the organisation explicitly communicates the same.
+Also, to attract the “culturally fit” employees, it is extremely important that the organization explicitly communicates the same.
 At one end, this forces the company to introspect and “define” its culture.
 Also, this gives out critical information to the incoming employees and sets the expectations re: culture in the company.
 This is why we see companies such as Hubspot, Netflix, and others go to a length in communicating their culture publicly.

 How Culture Makes Hiring Easy?

 On the contrary, if a company is known for its culture, employees are even willing to compromise on their salary.
-One study found that students would accept 7% less compensation to work for organisations they appreciate4.
+One study found that students would accept 7% less compensation to work for organizations they appreciate4.
 Furthermore, cultural factors also help in employee retention and performance.
 For instance, an insurance company whose goals were aligned with that of the company had 30% less turnover4.
-Employees research about their prospective companies prior to their accepting and joining a company.
+Employees research their prospective companies prior to their accepting and joining a company.
 If career sites and job postings share an idea of the company culture, individuals are more likely to attract the right fit.
-Overall, what hiring for “defined” culture does it bring your hiring costs lower.
+Overall, what hiring for a “defined” culture does is bring your hiring costs lower.